adlard07/Federated-Learning/README.md

 Contributions to this project are welcome!
 If you have ideas for improving the federated learning approach for Alzheimer's classification or other enhancements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Thank you for showing interest in the Federated Learning on Alzheimer's Dataset project.
 We hope that this project contributes to the development of privacy-preserving machine learning solutions for healthcare applications.
-Feel free to reach out to us with any questions or feedback.
+Feel free to reach out to me at adelarddcunha07@gmail.com with any questions or feedback.